 |Route||Total Duration||Miles||Miles / Minute|

-Cape Town is the obvious standout on value once you move into the premium cabins – 47 miles per minute in premium economy on that route is less than most economy rates.
+Cape Town is the obvious standout on value once you move into the premium cabins – 49 miles per minute in Premium Economy on that route is less than most Economy Class rates.

-Melbourne and Hong Kong come out worst in this cabin, at nearly 100 miles per minute – that’s a higher rate than a suites redemption to New York.
-Moscow, Sydney and Brisbane also fare poorly.
+Melbourne and Hong Kong come out worst in this cabin, at over 104 miles per minute – that’s a higher rate than a suites redemption to New York.
+Moscow, Shanghai, Sydney and Brisbane also fare poorly.

-The KrisFlyer miles rate for saver business class redemptions worked out as 115 miles per minute on average.
+The KrisFlyer miles rate for saver business class redemptions worked out as 122 miles per minute on average (115 miles per minute prior to the 2019 devaluation).

-For the business class table I’ve also added some colour coding to represent the seat types you can book on each route.
+For the Business Class table we’ve also added colour coding to represent the seat types you can book on each route.
 It’s designed to help you easily see where you can get the best value redemptions on the latest products, like the 2013 J, 2017 J and 2018 RJ seats.
 It also exposes the routes on which you’re paying through the nose for an older seat.

 |Key to Business Class Seat Types|